olivierjan/ROM-software-for-6502-SBC/README.md

 ## Building the ROM:

 First, you need to chose memory locations and adjust it in the ROM.s file.
-If you don't want to use t
+If you don't want to use Monitor or Basic, simply edit the `BASICSTART` or `MONITORSTART` to be $0000.

+Among other settings,

 Offset needs to be defined in each make file for srec_cat to build the correct binary.

 You can also select which ACIA you want to build for by editing Serial.s.